codersclub/emlog.ml/docs/develop.md

 # &#x1F95D; Application Development - Preparation

 Emlog supports template themes and plug-ins extension.
-Developers can develop personalized template themes and functional plug-ins to enrich the functions and styles of the emlog site.
+Developers can develop personalized template themes and functional plug-ins to enrich the functions and styles of the Emlog site.

 ## Environmental requirements